 It may not be predicted about Hotmail but the recent surveys define that people do not work according to other’s advice but work on their own decision.
 In the same way, Hotmail works according to the functionalities.
-If user tries to troubleshoot an error for several times, the system might hang.
+If the user tries to troubleshoot an error several times, the system might hang.

 If the user logs into Hotmail with a web browser and Hotmail not working for the user, there are some things that the user should try to make things work again and run again.
 First, the user wants to make sure that users are using a compatible web browser.
 The user can find a list of compatible web browsers on the Microsoft help center website.

 Often, browser extensions or applications can also interfere with Hotmail.
 A quick way to verify this is by trying Hotmail in the private or incognito mode of the web browser.
 If Hotmail works there, try disabling browser extensions one by one until the user finds the culprit.